Improve customer conversations with call monitoring & call listening

 Advanced call monitoring tools to manage effective monitoring at scale

-Luckily, cloud telephony systems (like ours) offer advanced tools to monitor a large number of calls.
-Two such tools are Speech Analytics and Slack Integration:
+Many cloud telephony systems (like ours) offer advanced tools to monitor a large number of calls.
+Here are two we think you’ll find interesting:

 Speech analytics gives you a ready reckoner on how your agents are performing on calls 15 times faster than manual monitoring.
-Iy can detect greeting, interruptions, and even sentiment during calls.
-If a call takes on a negative sentiment, it can alert managers in real time.
-Read more about how the Speech Analytics tool can help you here.
+It can detect greeting, interruptions, and even sentiment during calls.
+It can alert supervisors when sentiment dips on certain calls so that they can “barge-in” and prevent escalation.

-With Ozonetel’s Slack Integration tool (not to be confused with Slack, the app), the system tracks inactive agents and puts them on top of the list on the manager’s screen.
+The system would now track inactive agents and puts them on top of the list on the manager’s screen.
 This way, the manager can immediately identify who the slacker is and pull him or her up.